victormc13/First-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank to Microverse for give us this opportunity
+I would like to thank Microverse for giving us this opportunity and to [Cindy Shin in Behance](https://www.behance.net/adagio07) for her really cool design that I take as inspiration for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>